maryamlawal727-star/n8n-automation-portfolio/workflows/competitor-intelligence/README.md

 ## The Problem

-Most small businesses have no idea what their competitors are doing until it is too late — a competitor drops their prices, launches a new service, or starts targeting the exact same audience, and the business owner finds out weeks later by accident.
+Most small businesses have no idea what their competitors are doing until it is too late — a competitor drops their prices, launches a new service, or starts targeting the same audience, and the business owner finds out weeks later by accident.

 Manual competitor research is exhausting and inconsistent.
 It gets deprioritised when things get busy, which is exactly when staying informed matters most.